Pablo Punyed

 Pablo Oshan Punyed Dubón (born 18 April 1990) is a professional soccer player who plays for Víkingur Reykjavík in the Úrvalsdeild.
-Born in the United States, he represents the El Salvador national team.
+Born in the United States, he plays for the El Salvador national team.

 Early life

 Punyed played high school soccer at Coral Park High in Miami where he played center midfield and served as a captain as a junior and senior.
 He later played college soccer at St. John's University.

 Club career

 After graduating in 2012, Punyed started his professional career with Fjölnir in the Icelandic Úrvalsdeild karla.
 He spent the following season with Fylkir before signing with Stjarnan where he won the Icelandic championship in 2014.
 After two seasons with Stjarnan, he signed with ÍBV where he played two season.
 In 2018, he signed with Knattspyrnufélag Reykjavíkur.
 In 2019, he won the Icelandic championship with KR.
 In November 2020 Pablo signed for Víkingur Reykjavík.

 International career

-He made his international debut for the El Salvador national football team on October 10, 2014 against Colombia, where El Salvador was shut out 3–0.
+He made his international debut for the El Salvador national football team on October 10, 2014, against Colombia, where El Salvador was shut out 3–0.
 He then played three more games for El Salvador and received his first yellow card with the national side in the game against Nicaragua.